The Underground, Colorado Springs, Colorado

 Although the tony ski resort community of Aspen is without any full-time gay bars, the town's quite visible GLBT community maintains a significant presence at several lounges and restaurants around town, with Elevation one of the most likely places where you'll encounter "family."
 This trendy eatery and bar has a very mixed gay-straight crowd.
 And the food here is excellent, with a menu specializing in creative regional American fare, from sea scallops with brie and truffle honey to pan-seared duck breast and duck confit with an orange-blackberry sauce) as well as colorful cocktails and a great wine list.
 During Aspen Gay Ski Week, this is one place to see and be seen.

 Club Q, Colorado Springs, Colorado

 The central Rockies city of Colorado Springs has earned a reputation for far-right conservative politics over the years, and to be sure, it's not the gay-friendliest city in the state (try Denver, an hour north).
 But the gay scene here is improving steadily.
-You'll find a couple of gay bars in town, one of the better known being Club Q (3430 N. Academy Blvd., 719-570-1429), a "come one, come all", zero-attitude place that's equally popular among lesbians and gay men.
+You'll find a couple of gay bars in town, one of the better known being Club Q, a "come one, come all", zero-attitude place that's equally popular among lesbians and gay men.
 It's nothing fancy, and you'll find it tucked behind a shopping center in a suburban neighborhood on the northeast side of town.

 The Trapp, Salt Lake City, Utah